-Alternatives of PuTTY –
+Alternatives of PuTTy for Windows –

 MobaXterm is an advanced terminal for Windows with an X11 server, It provides tabbed SSH client and many of other networking tools for remote computing.
 MobaXterm provides all the essential Unix commands to Windows desktop, in a single portable executable file which works out of the box.